Sharpness of proper and cocompact actions on reductive homogeneous spaces: Openness for proper and cocompact actions

-As in Section~\ref{subsec:corank-1-sharp->Ano}, we denote by $(\cdot,\cdot)$ a $W$-invariant scalar product on~$\aaa^*$.
-Any finite-dimensional real linear representation $(\tau,V)$ of~$G$ decomposes under the action of $\aaa$; the joint eigenvalues (elements of~$\aaa^*$) are called the \emph{restricted weights} of $(\tau,V)$.
-The union of the restricted weights of all such representations is the set
+Any finite-dimensional real linear representation $(\tau,V)$ of~$G$ decomposes under the action of~$\aaa$; the corresponding joint eigenvalues (elements of~$\aaa^*$) are called the \emph{restricted weights} of $(\tau,V)$.
+The union of the restricted weights of all possible such representations is the set